-During the presentation of the Europe 2020 Strategy in Marseille, Anne Houbtmann, the Commission representative in France, had long insisted on novelty and qualitative leap represented by the integration of governance mechanisms in this text, and drew the lessons of the weaknesses of the Lisbon.
+During the presentation of the Europe 2020 Strategy in Marseille, Anne Houbtmann, the Commission representative in France, had long insisted on novelty and the qualitative leap that represented the integration of governance mechanisms in this text, and which drew the lessons weaknesses of the Lisbon Strategy.

-To get results, tangible, new mechanisms have been developed to ensure that all players take their responsibility in the implementation of this strategy.
+To get results, tangible, new mechanisms have been defined to ensure that all stakeholders take responsibility in the implementation of this strategy.

 A reduced set of guidelines will replace the existing 24.

 Recommendations will be made on the basis of the analysis of country reports.
-If states do not follow these recommendations, the Commission may make them a political warning.
+If states do not follow these recommendations, the Commission may address their political warning.

-This evaluation mechanism to the States to face their responsibility to hold them accountable to their peers each year goal.
-The Commission has also set up a system of indicators to measure continuously the implementation of the strategy.
+This evaluation mechanism put states face their responsibility to hold them accountable to their peers each year goal.
+The Commission has also set up a system of indicators to evaluate the ongoing implementation of the strategy.

 The European Parliament, national parliaments, local and regional authorities and citizens are also encouraged to take responsibility and be part of the dynamic range of this strategy to achieve the proposed objectives.

-The Commission has already issued a very brief first evaluation report for 2010, of course, but gives a first indication of the willingness to follow the strategy.
+The Commission has already published a very brief first evaluation report for 2010, of course, but gives a first indication of the willingness to follow the strategy.

-Finally, Mr. Van Rompuy has decided to establish a European semester, which would each year from March to July to check the transformation of the recommendations of the Commission relevant budget lines.
-This cycle monitoring is intended to help strengthen coordination within the Economic and Monetary Union.
+Finally, Mr. Van Rompuy has decided to establish a European Semester, which would each year from March to July to verify the transformation of the recommendations of the Commission relevant budget lines.
+This cycle monitoring aims to contribute to strengthening coordination within the Economic and Monetary Union.

 To go further: